linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 +++
-title = "Generating certificates for Linkerd identity mTLS" description = "How to generate certificates and keys needed for Linkerd to operate."
+title = "Generating your own mTLS root certificates" description = "Generate your own mTLS root certificate instead of letting Linkerd do it for you."
 +++

-In order to support [mTLS connections between meshed pods](/2/features/automatic-mtls), Linkerd needs a trust anchor certificate and an issuer certificate with its corresponding key.
+In order to support [mTLS connections between meshed pods](/2/features/automatic-mtls/), Linkerd needs a trust anchor certificate and an issuer certificate with its corresponding key.

 When installing with `linkerd install`, these certificates are automatically